 - First Half.
 Vergil's Aeneid.
 Prosody.
-Systematic Review of Grammar with prose composition, Pearson's. - Second Half.
+Systematic Review of Grammar with prose composition, Allen and Phillips' Prose Composition. - Second Half.
 Vergil's Aeneid, 6 books completed.
 Prosody.
 Review of grammar completed.
+Prose, one week out of every four.

 GERMAN.

 A full three years' course of five hours per week will be given.
 For students in regular course, German may be elected in the third year.
 Students requiring three years' preparatory work in this subject should elect the same in the second year of the course.